Why did you want to become a paleontologist and how did you become the paleontology collections manager?

 I work at the most amazing job that has activities almost as diverse as the fossils themselves.
 I call it my dream-come-true-job where I have the opportunity to work with many talented staff, volunteers, and researchers, where we aim to put together a collection representing examples of the province’s best fossils.
 Each day has surprises and many a day I now come in expecting to do one thing and something totally different happens that day.
 Flexibility, enthusiasm and an open mind are good survival tactics!

-Paleontology Collections Manager, Marji Johns writes about early life on Earth.
+Marji Johns, Paleontology Collections Manager (Retired), writes about early life on Earth.